New Domains are coming … Which should you buy?

 Be proactive in protecting your brand

-One basic rule of trademarks is that you must be proactive in enforcing your mark, so you need to monitor new domain registrations for use of your brands with tools and staff, and be prepared to take action where possible.
-We use several such tools here at Momentum Factor to monitor our clients online as part of both our FieldWatch compliance monitoring and our reputation management services.
+One basic rule of trademarks is that you must be proactive in enforcing your mark, so you need to monitor new domain registrations for use of your brands with tools and staff and be prepared to take action where possible.
+We use several such tools here at Momentum Factor to monitor our clients online as part of both our FieldWatch and BrandDefense services.
+Contact us today for details.

-The new TLD’s present an opportunities for companies to extend their brands and protect their online reputation.
-We recommend any company seeking to improve either take a good look at what will fit their needs, and own them sooner rather than later.
+The new TLD’s present an opportunity for companies to extend their brands and protect their online reputation.
+We recommend any company seeking to improve either take a good look at what will fit their needs and own them sooner rather than later.